 - Site Audit Tools: SEMRush / Ahrefs.

-- Browser Extensions: Ayima redirects path browser extension, SEO META in 1 CLICK.
+- Browser Extensions: Ayima redirects the path browser extension, SEO META, in 1 CLICK.

 - Site monitoring tools: Robotto, Little Warden, VisualPing